LISTEN TO MY LATEST PODCAST EPISODE

 Work part time as a fashion designer

-But during my successful freelance career, I learned the hard way that figuring this stuff out on your own – getting clients, pricing and portfolios – was hard AF.
+But during my career as a freelance fashion designer, I learned the hard way that figuring this stuff out on your own – getting clients, pricing and portfolios – was hard AF.

 (Which is why during my first year I earned a whopping $0.
 By year two, I’d tripled my salary and quickly got to $100k+…but the learning curve was steep.)